R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Implementation Details

 \subsection{Acoustic Pieces}

-We implemented our own byte-pair encoding algorithm in Python.
-The AP vocabulary size vs. the actual APs used is shown in Fig.~\ref{fig:ap-vocab}.
-Since some merging operations in BPE replace previous vocabularies with new ones, the actual vocabulary size of the pseudo labels is smaller than the APs.
+We implemented the BPE algorithm in Python.
+The AP vocabulary sizes vs. the actual APs used are shown in Fig.~\ref{fig:ap-vocab}.
+Since some merging operations in BPE replace previously learned BPE vocabularies with new ones, the number of used BPEs in the encoded LibriSpeech corpus is smaller than the learned BPE vocabularies.
+E.g., we have a sentence ``\texttt{a a b b a}'' and the learned BPE vocabularies \texttt{a}, \texttt{b}, \texttt{aa}, \texttt{bb}, and \texttt{aabb}.
+Then, the encoded sentence is ``\texttt{aabb a},'' eliminating the \textit{intermediate} vocabularies \texttt{b}, \texttt{aa}, and \texttt{bb}.
+Thus, the number of classes in the linear prediction head for $\mathcal{L}_{\text{Aux}}$ is adjusted accordingly.
+E.g., the prediction head's output for R-Spin\textsubscript{32, 40k} is 19857 instead of 40000.